First Schleswig War: 1848

-The Germans had embarked on this course of participation in the Schleswig-Holstein War alone, without the European powers.
-The other European powers were united in opposing any dismemberment of Denmark, even Austria refusing to assist in enforcing the German view.
-Sweden landed 7,000 troops on the Isle of Fyn opposite Jutland to assist the Danes; Tsar Nicholas I of Russia, speaking with authority as head of the senior Gottorp line, pointed out to King Frederick William IV of Prussia the risks of a collision.
-Great Britain, though the Danes had rejected her mediation, threatened to send her fleet to assist in preserving the status quo.
+The Germans embarked on this course of participation in the First Schleswig War alone, without assistance from other European powers, who were united in opposing any dismemberment of Denmark, with even the Austrians refusing to assist the Germans.
+Sweden landed 7,000 troops on the island of Fyn opposite Jutland to assist the Danes, and Nicholas I of Russia, speaking with authority as head of the senior Gottorp line, pointed out to Frederick William IV of Prussia the risks of a collision.
+The British government threatened to send the Royal Navy to assist in preserving the status quo, though this threat did not ultimately materialise.

 It was Russian diplomatic intervention that decided the outcome of the war in April 1848.
-The Russian ambassador in Berlin, Peter von Mayendroff, delivered a note to King Fredrich Wilhelm stating that Russia regarded the advance of the Prussian troops towards Jutland as an extremely unfriendly act as the note stated: "The invasion, intended for Jutland, seriously injuries the interests of all the powers bordering on the Baltic, and stretches to the breaking point the political equilibrium throughout the north which was established in the treaties".
+The Russian ambassador in Berlin, Baron Peter von Meyendorff, delivered a note to King Fredrich Wilhelm stating that Russia regarded the advance of the Prussian troops towards Jutland as an extremely unfriendly act as the note stated: "The invasion, intended for Jutland, seriously injuries the interests of all the powers bordering on the Baltic, and stretches to the breaking point the political equilibrium throughout the north which was established in the treaties".
 To reinforce the point, the empress of Russia wrote to her brother, King Fredrich Wilhelm, saying: "It is your troops who have grabbed the weak Denmark with their superior force.
 The war can be expanded widely if you pursue it.
 Stop!
 There is still time!
 Think about the difficulties Germany has to battle in order to bring about inner security, the dangers which threaten in the West.
 Do not force upon the Tsar the necessity to come to the assistance with strong measures of another state whose downfall Russia cannot regard with indifference and will not tolerate.
-It cannot come to pass that Denmark is absorbed into Germany; of this you can be certain".
+It cannot come to pass that Denmark is absorbed into Germany; of this you can be certain."
 Nicholas ordered Russia to mobilise, sent a squadron of the Russian Baltic fleet to Danish waters as a show of support, and politely told his brother-in-law he was willing to risk war over the issue.
 The Russian threats had the desired impact on Frederich Wilhelm who now claimed to have been misled by von Arnim into intervening in the war.

 The fact that Prussia had entered the war on behalf of the revolutionary forces in Schleswig-Holstein created a great number of ironies.
 The newly elected Frankfurt Diet tended to support the incursion into the Schleswig-Holstein War while King Frederick William did not.
 Indeed, Frederick William ordered Friedrich von Wrangel, commanding the German army, to withdraw his troops from the duchies; but the general refused, asserting that he followed order from the new German Central Government and not of the King of Prussia.
 Wrangel proposed that, at the very least, any treaty concluded should be presented for ratification to the German National Assembly.

-Furthermore, on 7 August 1848 Archduke John as head of the Provisional Central Power published three additional demands upon the Danes:
+Furthermore, on 7 August 1848, Archduke John, as head of the Provisional Central Power, published three additional demands upon the Danes: